microsoft/OrcasNinjaTeam/azure-mysql/bugbash/sampleapp/readme.md

           DBPWD: password of admin user

   ## Monitor the app
-1. Go to ‘Log stream’
+1. At Azure portal, go to the function app then ‘Log stream’
 2. Make sure you see this message in every five seconds

     2021-05-19T08:09:53Z [Information] Executed 'Functions.mnDBaccess5' (Succeeded, Id=0b092b87-e90a-4c20-b64a-b61604452423, Duration=2061ms)